zhiwenh/delib/README.md

 Your contract's deployed addresses are saved in a plain text file with a file name of `ContractnameAddresses`.
 Each address is separated by a new line, and the most recent address is at the bottom of the list.
 The library and command tool use that address when no address is specified and you can manually add your own addresses to this file.

 ### Development node
-Please use [devchain](https://www.npmjs.com/package/devchain) for your Ethereum development node.
+A good choice would be [devchain](https://www.npmjs.com/package/devchain) for your Ethereum development node.
 It gives you a development geth server and helps you create private Ethereum blockchains.
 You can adjust the blockchain's mining difficulty and it automates mining and account Ether distribution.
 To install:

 ```
 npm install -g devchain